bgachara/bgachara.github.io/posts/jara_cs.md

+---
+title: Jara CS
-# Notes on my own brand of Computer Science
+description: Notes on my brand of CS
+date: 2023-12-01
+tags:
+  - cs
+  - practical
+---
 `Rethinking of my computer science education on account of exposure to the real practical world`

 ## Short Introduction